jeanrobert70/Mass_Shooting_Exploratory-Data-Analysis/README.md

 # Mass Shooting EDA (2016-2021)

-Given the rise of mass shooting in the US, I was curious to explore a data set that can lend insights into the frequency and location of these incidents.
-This data set was downloaded from kaggle and was used to investigate whether is a correlation between the number of incidents and time of the year, location of these shootings, and if there is a correlation among the arributes of the data set.
+Given the rise of mass shootings in the US, I was curious to explore a data set that can lend insights into the frequency and location of these incidents.
+This data set was downloaded from Kaggle and I explored it to investigate whether there is a correlation between the number of incidents and time of the year, create a location plot of these incidents, and if there is a correlation among the attributes of the data set.

 ## Data Set Attributes: